About Buying Property in Hungary

 and enquiries are made, there is hardly any more need to worry about

-buying a house in Hungary.
+buying a property in Hungary.

-- Can you make all the same checks that you would make in Britain?
+- Can you make all the same checks that you would make in Britain? –

-if you were buying a house in England.
+buying a house in England.

 Buying as an investment in Hungary

-costs.
+running costs.

 - The first point to bear in mind is that Hungary is a 'new' country